9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is an iOS extension?
 Can you list a few examples of popular/common extensions?
 * What is HealthKit?
 * What is HomeKit?
-* what is Apple Pay?
+* What is Apple Pay?
 Could you describe a way we could use it in our applications?
 * Explain application sandboxing.
 * What is VoiceOver?
 Explain some of the accessibility features included in iOS and how developers can utilize them.
 * How does application multitasking work on iOS?